Chair of Governors (Data and Outcomes – Performance)

 I am extremely proud to be part of the working and governing body team of Brinsworth Whitehill Primary School, I will continue to work with energy and enthusiasm to help the school maintain its high standards and meet future challenges.
 I am truly passionate about the education that children receive and have a desire to ensure that every child gets the best possible education and opportunity to succeed in life.

 I am delighted to undertake my first governor’s role at Brinsworth Whitehill.
 I have many years’ experience as a Physical Education teacher before moving into the role of specialist behaviour intervention and inclusion teacher.
 I am currently Director of BASE Behaviour unit at a Wickersley Partnership Secondary Academy.
 I am looking forward to working with the team at Brinsworth Whitehill to further improve the experience and outcomes for all students there.

-Joint Vice-Chair, Parent Governor
+Parent Governor (Community)

 As a parent to two children currently attending Brinsworth Whitehill Primary (Y6 and Y4), I am very proud to be a Parent Governor.
 Until 2017 I was a childminder for many children attending the school but have moved into working in another local school as a Teaching Assistant and working with children with additional emotional, social and educational needs.
 I love working with children and believe that education isn’t just for the classroom but is important to be transferred into the home environment.
 Time with family and life lessons are just as vital.

 I have previously volunteered in Whitehill Primary and have a great interest in how the school is working and developing for all our children.
 My hope is that, as a Governor, I can use my skills and knowledge of children, their development and education to support the school in continuously moving forward.

 Councillor Alan Buckley

 Local Authority Governor (Safeguarding)